-The ANC NewsLINKS is a weekly, internal newsletter for faculty and staff of ANC which provides them with current information regarding upcoming student events.
+The ANC NewsLinks is a monthly, internal newsletter for faculty and staff of ANC which provides them with current information regarding upcoming student events.
 Faculty and staff use this document to stay abreast of student activities for announcement in their classes.